The map beneath

 Do I need to read the Odyssey before the film?

-No — the film will stand on its own.
+No — the film stands on its own.
 But the poem is short enough to read first, and knowing it changes what you watch: which episodes an adaptation keeps, which it folds together, and what its ending is allowed to mean.
 About 10 to 14 hours of reading buys you that whole layer.

 How long does it take to read the Odyssey?